ENCCS/julia-for-hpc/content/GPU.rst

 - The large number of compute elements on a GPU (in the thousands) can enable extreme scaling for `data parallel` tasks (single-program multiple-data, SPMD)
 - GPUs have their own memory.
-This means that data needs to be transfered to and from the GPU during the execution of a program.
+This means that data needs to be transferred to and from the GPU during the execution of a program.
 - Cores in a GPU are arranged into a particular structure.
 At the highest level they are divided into "streaming multiprocessors" (SMs).
 Some of these details are